Usha66/RecIntern/README.md

-# 🧠 RecIntern — Intelligent Internship & Job Recommendation System
+# RecIntern — Intelligent Internship Recommendation System

 **RecIntern** is an AI-powered system designed to recommend internships and job opportunities that best match a user’s skills and interests.
 The project uses **web scraping**, **machine learning**, and **NLP-based matching** to collect and analyze real-world data from multiple job portals.